norm4nn/Snus-Solutions/README.md

 # HardwareHelper

 Welcome to the HardwareHelper!
-This Flask web application utilizes machine learning and OpenAI's language model to provide personalized product recommendations based on user input.
+This Flask web application utilizes machine learning and OpenAI's language model to provide personalized product recommendations based on data we optained about user..

 ## Features